Five months after merging his firm into Pepper Hamilton, former FBI director and judge Louis J. Freeh has been named as the firm’s next chairman.

 Gussack will continue her full-time practice and role as head of the firm’s health effects litigation practice.
 The transition is set to take place later this month.

-Freeh’s ascension to head of the firm is the latest in a line of leadership changes that Pepper Hamilton has said have been instituted in an effort to put the firm’s management more in line with how its corporate clients operate.
+Freeh’s ascension to head of the firm is the latest in a line of leadership changes that Pepper Hamilton has said have been instituted in an effort to make the firm’s management more in line with how its corporate clients operate.

 The role of executive partner, previously held for a decade by Robert Heideck, was molded into a managing partner role and turned over to labor and employment partner Thomas J. Cole Jr. last month.